 My personal aim as a developmental editor

 To be the guide I’ve always wished for as a writer myself.
 Because, when it comes to story structure, there are so many different strategies to follow—whether it’s “three acts” or “a hero’s journey” or “seven steps.”
 It can get really confusing.
 There’s even a plot structure specific to romance.
 While performing a developmental edit, I do my best to avoid adding to the confusion by using plain English wherever possible and offering clear workable solutions.
+(Find out a bit more about the services you receive with a Three Little Words developmental edit.)

 How do you know whether you need a developmental edit?